pdee/pdee/doc/commands-python-mode.rst

 --------------------------
 Choose shell by looking at #! on the first line.

-Returns the specified Python resp.
+If SHEBANG is non-nil, returns the shebang as string, otherwise the Python resp.
 Jython shell command name.

 py-which-python
 ---------------